elmariachi111/mcp-poi/README.md

 ## Environment Variables

-- `API_TOKEN`: Your API bearer token for authentication against the PoI API
+- `API_TOKEN`: Your API bearer token for authentication against the PoI API.
+You can request a new token on Molecule's Discord Server: https://discord.gg/k4ER7vZcj8

 ## Usage